Every marketing leader knows that Facebook, Instagram, and Google rule when it comes to digital customer acquisition and engagement.

 Affiliate marketing presents an opportunity for firearm retailers to reach their target audience at an affordable price.

-By creating your own affiliate program, you can reward webmasters based on performance (i.e. sales) rather than paying a fixed rate.
-Many of them will also be happy to trade product for the promotion, which lessens the strain on your marketing budget.
+By creating your own affiliate program, you can reward content publishers based on performance (i.e. sales) rather than paying a fixed rate upfront.
+Many of them will also be happy to trade products for the promotion, which lessens the strain on your marketing budget.
 Sites like Commission Junction and ShareaSale are great places to start; just be sure to either allocate at least a couple of hours every week to campaign management after the campaigns are up and running or plan on bringing in a strategic marketing partner like Fidelitas Development to help.

 5. Social Media Marketing

-As with any marketing tool, be sure to know your target audience – and your competitors – like the back of your hand to ensure your message sticks.
+As with any marketing tool, be sure to know your target audience – and your competitors – like the back of your hand to ensure your messaging is effective.

 Focus on creating eye-catching, shareable content to persuade your customers to pay attention.
-Video is your always your best friend for increasing engagement on social channels.
+Video is always your best friend for increasing engagement on social channels.
 Every shooting sports brand should have a content creation budget in 2020, or should be outsourcing those needs directly to influencers or a full service marketing agency like Fidelitas Development.

 That said, there are some major loopholes in Facebook’s advertising regulations for Facebook and Instagram.
 Marketing leaders at accessories brands and ecommerce sites can run ads if they meet a strict set of standards, including not linking to any page that sells firearms or ammunition.
 If you’re interested in navigating these murky waters, contact Fidelitas today.